Hot-bulb engine: Replacement

 From around 1910, the diesel engine was improved dramatically, with more power being available at greater efficiencies than the hot bulb engine could manage.
 Diesel engines can achieve over 50% efficiency if designed with maximum economy in mind, and they offered greater power for a given engine size due to the more efficient combustion method.
 They had no hot bulb, relying purely on compression-ignition, and offered greater ease of use, as they required no pre-heating.

 The hot bulb engine was limited in its scope in terms of speed and overall power-to-size ratio.
 To make a hot bulb engine capable of powering a ship or locomotive, it would have been prohibitively large and heavy.
 The hot bulb engines used in Landini tractors were as much as 20 litres in capacity for relatively low power outputs.
 The main limit of the hot bulb engine's power and speed was its method of combustion.
 In a diesel engine combustion is controlled by injecting fuel into compressed air; since no combustion can take place until fuel is injected, the timing and duration of combustion can be tightly controlled.
-In the hot bulb engine fuel was injected into the cylinder before compression began, and combustion would start as the air charge met the vaporised fuel in the hot bulb during the compression stroke.
+In the hot bulb engine, fuel was injected into the cylinder before compression began, and combustion would start as the air charge met the vaporised fuel in the hot bulb during the compression stroke.
 This meant that combustion was difficult to control to any degree of precision.
 Parts of the fuel charge throughout the hot bulb would ignite at different times, often before the piston had completed the compression stroke.
-This is identical to preignition in a conventional spark-ignition engine and leads to uneven forces and high thermal and physical stresses on the engine's internal parts, especially the piston.
-In the hot bulb engine this problem could only be overcome by keeping the overall engine speeds low, the fuel quantity injected in each cycle small and the engine's components very heavily built.
-This resulted in a very durable engine, which was also large and heavy while producing a relatively low power output.
+This is identical to preignition in a conventional spark-ignition engine, and leads to uneven forces and high thermal and physical stresses on the engine's internal parts, especially the piston.
+In the hot bulb engine, this problem could only be overcome by keeping the overall engine speeds low, the fuel quantity injected in each cycle small, and the engine's components very heavily built.
+This resulted in a very durable engine, but also one which was large and heavy, while producing a relatively low power output.
 Ideas such as water injection (to reduce preignition) and the hot-tube engine (which allowed the volume of the vaporiser to be altered with engine speed, thus changing the overall compression ratio) added complexity and cost and still could not provide power-to-weight ratios in the same league as the rapidly developing diesel engine.